garrettklatte/graph-isomorphism-webapp/README.md

 ## Browser Compatibility

 The web application has been tested and verified to behave correctly when running in the Chrome, Safari, and Edge browsers.
-The application does not behave correctly when running in the Firefox, or Internet Explorer browsers.
+The application does not behave correctly when running in the Firefox or Internet Explorer browsers.

 ## Running tests